cse110-sp24-group4/cse110-sp24-group4/docs/styleguide-js.md

 #### 5.5.2 Switch statements

-Within a switch block, each statement group either terminates abruptly (with a `break`, `return` or thrown exception), or is marked with a comment to indicate that execution will or might continue into the next statement group.
-Any comment that communicates the idea of fall-through is sufficient (typically // `fall through`).
+Within a `switch` block, each statement group either terminates abruptly (with a `break`, `return` or thrown exception), or is marked with a comment to indicate that execution will or might continue into the next statement group.
+Any comment that communicates the idea of fall-through is sufficient (typically `// fall through`).
 This special comment is not required in the last statement group of the switch block.

 The `default` case *must* be present, even if it contains no code.

 #### 5.5.3 Non-standard features

-Do not use non-standard features.
+*Do not* use non-standard features.
 This includes old features that have been removed (e.g., `WeakMap.clear`), new features that are not yet standardized (e.g., the current TC39 working draft, proposals at any stage, or proposed but not-yet-complete web standards), or proprietary features that are only implemented in some browsers.
 Use only features defined in the current ECMA-262 or WHATWG standards.

 #### 5.5.4 Frameworks and libraries

 In the spirit of this course and to avoid bloated projects, as much code as possible *should* be written in native JavaScript without outside frameworks or libraries.
 Any use of outside frameworks *must* be approved by a TA or the professor.
+If you feel an outside framework would contribute greatly to the productivity or functionality of the project, raise an issue with a team lead and we will get you an answer ASAP.

 ## 6 Naming